michaellperry/historicalmodeling_com/_posts/2018-05-13-new-architecture.md

 **Note from Michael**: Not to worry.
 This problem has solutions.
 Let's discuss some of the options, and I'll provide documentation for the readers.

 So the basic architecture is clear, now it's time for the real work.
-In the next episode we 'll start building our historical model.
+In the next episode we'll start building our historical model.

 Want to prepare?
 Have a look at [How Not to Destroy Data](https://www.youtube.com/watch?v=NW0-gXAoPG4).
 For those who have a Pluralsight subscription and finished [the Collaboration course](https://app.pluralsight.com/library/courses/occasionally-connected-windows-mobile-apps-collaboration), [Occasionally Connected Windows Mobile Apps: Enterprise LOB](https://www.pluralsight.com/courses/occasionally-connected-windows-mobile-apps-lob) might be of interest to you.